selimslab/selimslab.github.io/_posts/books/phil/2020-1-31-great-thinkers.md

 People imagine leaders as super-parents

-Bureaucracy

-Systematic organization

-Change is very undramatic
+Change is very undramatic, it comes mostly through slow changes in bureaucracy and systematic organization

 ## Durkheim